Panepo/Satsuki/README.md

 ![usage](https://github.com/Panepo/Satsuki/blob/master/doc/usage.png)

-1. Upload the images
-   (note that the image will resize to 256x256 to fit neural network input.)
+1. Upload the images or capture an image from camera (note that the image will resize to 256x256 to fit neural network input.)
 2. Choice one of the styles
-2. Click transfer

 ## Results